Visit the Colonial Cities, Mexico

 Decidedly different from one another, each of the cities has its own particular charm and appeal intermixed with a laid back atmosphere and pleasant cafés creating the perfect environment for watching the world go by.

-A guide is essential to reveal their hidden corners and colourful past.
+A guide is essential to reveal their hidden corners and colorful past.
 The cities are a good few hours’ drive from one another so we suggest taking your time and spending at least a week to discover the area, or a couple of days visiting just one or two cities.

 All are at their best on the Day of the Dead on November 1st, when the streets are transformed into macabre street parties.